CoderAcademy-DEV-MERN-Group/DEV1003-Assessment03/mainOrIndex/app/router/signIn/signIn.md

-# Sign In
+# Log In

-## Sign In Form

-Static?
-Sign in form
+Login page that only renders login form

+## API Requests

+- router.post('auth/login', validateLogin)

-## Global Jwt State
+## States

+- Global state of JWT status, with state setter here

+## Use Effects

+- Update state of global JWT on successful login

+## Event Handler

+N/A

-## Call this route
+## Components

-router.post('auth/login', validateLogin,)

-## Login Attempt Counter State

-Lock em out after 10 failed attempts
+N/A